DefProc/TweetUpdater/readme.txt

 Send tweets when a post is published or updated; uses OAuth.
 Will add short URL from a plugin, or generate from an external service.

 == Description ==

-**This plugin is in testing.
-Please test it in a non-critical application before deploying**

 TweetUpdater will send a tweet from you WordPress installation whenever a new post is published, or when a previously published post is updated; as you choose.